 BLACKIE, Nov.
 3—Hallowe’en provided an opportunity for real strenuous fun.
 No real damage was done except to the temper of some who had to hunt for wagon wheels, gates, wagons, barrels, etc., much of which decorated the front street.
 The youthful tormentors were at back door and front demanding edible plunder by the word “trick or treat” to which the inmates gladly responded and sent the robbers away rejoicing.

-A description of Hallowe’en festivities in Los Angeles appeared in The Essex Newsman Herald (England) of 8th November 1949:
+A description of Hallowe’en festivities in Los Angeles appeared in The Essex Newsman Herald (Chelmsford, Essex, England) of Tuesday 8th November 1949:

 Pamela Henderson, formerly of Southend [in Essex], who hopes to break into the film world, writes from Hollywood.